radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 **Status:** These mitigations are partial and require configuration by the operator.
 We will revisit and improve this area in the future.

-#### Threat: Lack of Role-Based Access Control (RBAC) and Unauthorized Traffic
+#### Threat: A Malicious Actor Could Intercept Unauthenticated Communication to Manipulate Data

-**Description:** As mentioned above, as of November 15, 2024, the UCP does not implement RBAC, and communication between the UCP and resource providers is unauthenticated.
+**Description:** Communication between the UCP and resource providers is currently unauthenticated.
+This means that there are no mechanisms in place to verify the authenticity of the communication between these components.

-**Impact:** Increased risk of unauthorized access and actions, making it easier for attackers to interact with resource providers or manipulate user resources without proper authorization.
+**Impact:** Unauthenticated communication increases the risk of unauthorized access and actions.
+Attackers could potentially intercept or manipulate the communication between the UCP and resource providers, leading to data breaches or unauthorized operations.

 **Mitigations:**

-1. **Implement RBAC within the UCP:** An authentication and authorization mechanism that verifies the identity of clients and enforces access policies must be developed.
-2. **Secure Communication Between UCP and Other Components:** A form of authentication (e.g., mTLS) should be enabled.
+1. **Secure Communication Between UCP and Resource Providers:** Implement a form of authentication (e.g., mTLS) to verify the authenticity of the communication between the UCP and resource providers.
-3. **Network Policies and Firewall Rules:** Application of Kubernetes Network Policies to control traffic flow to and from the UCP.
+2. **Network Policies and Firewall Rules:** Apply Kubernetes Network Policies to control traffic flow to and from the UCP.
+Configure firewalls to allow only necessary traffic between trusted components.

 **Status:** None of the mitigations is currently active and we created action items to work on them.

 #### Threat: A Malicious Actor Could Exploit SHA-1 Weaknesses to Generate Hash Collisions

 **Description:** A malicious actor could exploit the known vulnerabilities of the SHA-1 hashing algorithm to generate hash collisions.
 The UCP currently uses SHA-1 for hashing resource IDs and generating ETags.
-This could potentially allow an attacker to create two different inputs that produce the same hash value, leading to unauthorized access or data manipulation.
+Although SHA-1 is not used in security-sensitive contexts, its vulnerabilities could still be exploited to create hash collisions, potentially leading to data integrity issues.

-**Impact:** Although SHA-1 is used for non-security purposes, its vulnerabilities could be exploited to create hash collisions.
-This could result in unauthorized access to resources, data corruption, or other security weaknesses if the hashes are used in security-sensitive contexts.
-Using a stronger cryptographic hashing algorithm is essential to ensure the integrity and security of the system.
+**Impact:** Even though SHA-1 is used for non-security purposes, its vulnerabilities could be exploited to create hash collisions.
+This could result in data integrity issues, such as incorrect resource identification (can happen in ETag generation) or versioning (when we are hashing resource IDs to do some comparison).
+Using a stronger cryptographic hashing algorithm is essential to ensure the integrity and reliability of the system.

 **Mitigations:**

-1. **Replace SHA-1 with a Stronger Algorithm**:
+1. **Replace SHA-1 with a Stronger Algorithm:**
-   1. **Action**: Identify all instances where SHA-1 is used in the codebase.
+   1. **Action:** Identify all instances where SHA-1 is used in the codebase.
-   2. **Implementation**: Replace SHA-1 with SHA-256 or another secure hashing algorithm for hashing resource IDs and generating ETags.
+   2. **Implementation:** Replace SHA-1 with SHA-256 or another secure hashing algorithm for hashing resource IDs and generating ETags.
 Ensure that the new algorithm is consistently used across all components.
 Test to verify that the change does not impact system functionality.

 **Status:** The mitigation is not active as of now.
 An action item has been created to update the cryptographic algorithm used in hashing resource IDs and generating ETags, as well as in other components of Radius.